TheConfidante In the Media

 If you add up your tasks and you’re even more time poor that you thought, consider these words from Michael Altshuler, “The bad news is time flies.
 The good news is you’re the pilot.”

-Heard of Stephen Covey’s feature of the so very insightful “Rocks and Sand in the Jar” which highlights we can always fit in the important things in life?
+Heard of Stephen Covey’s feature of the so very insightful “Rocks and Sand in the Jar” which highlights the importance of prioritising.

 Step TWO: Get more hours in the day (without winding back your clock!)